neonewb/schoolscheduler/README.md

-Web app for create and edit school shedules
+Web app for create and edit school shedules buil with React, Redux & Firebase